BEFORE BREFINISHING

 What to do and what to expect on refinishing day:

-o See the page titled “Refinishing Day”
+o See the page titled “What to expect”